 Projects: Motility of aqueous droplets by Marangoni propulsion, Prebiotic origin of fatty acids via photooxidation of oils

-2017-21 PhD candidate in the Spruijt Lab
+2017-21 PhD candidate with Evan Spruijt

 Radboud University, Institute for Molecules and Materials, NL